jonas4climate/PhysicsSim/README.md

 - easy and centralized customizability
 - real-time mode

-All documentation can be generated running `./javadoc.sh`.
+All documentation can be generated running `make javadoc`.

-Have a look into the `example.log` file or modify the `Sim.java` class and run the `run.zsh` script to generate your own simulation log in the logs folder.
+Have a look into the `example.log` and modify the `Sim.java` class as needed.
+Run `make run` to generate your own simulation with output to terminal or `make log` to move output into log file.

 ![log](example-log.png)